vsys-host/shkeeper-docs/docs/user-guide/resend-failed-callbacks.md

 ## 🔹 How It Works

 1. **Detection of Failed Callbacks**
-   - Every webhook or callback request that does not return a **successful HTTP response (203)** is marked as failed.
+   - Every webhook or callback request that does not return **HTTP 202** is marked as failed.
    - Failed callbacks are logged with details including timestamp, payload, and target URL.

 2. **Automatic Retry Mechanism**